openstate/open-archaeology-data/docs/user/api.rst

 .. http:post:: /similar/(object_id)

-  Retrieve objects similar to the object with id ``object_id`` across all indexed datasets (i.e. it could return similarly described paintings from different collection).
+  Retrieve objects similar to the object with id ``object_id`` across all indexed datasets (i.e. it could return similarly described pieces of glass from different collection).
 From the contents of the object, the most descriptive terms ("descriptive" here means the terms with the highest tf-idf value in the document) are used to search across collections.

   As a search is executed, the response format is exactly the same as the response returned by the :ref:`search endpoint <rest_search>`.
 The request format is almost the same, with the exception that a query can't be specified (as the document with id ``object_id`` is considered the query).
 That means that faceting, filtering and sorting on the resulting set are fully supported.